affanmohammed/IBM_CodeCHallenge_Team39/ui/Readme.md

-My contribution to the Online live Certificate is (UI) Frontend part with help of  HTML, CSS, JAVASCRIPT collecting the details of the person who need to get the certificate and renewal of the certificate.
+My name is sai ganesh my contribution to this project is(UI) Frontend part with help of  HTML, CSS, JAVASCRIPT collecting the details of the person who need to get the certificate and renewal of the certificate.

 Procedure as follows